Our Staff

 Ministry Teams

 The Coordinating Council has the authority to create or dissolve ministry teams to assist the Council and staff in discerning and delivering the ministries required to enable CBFNC to accomplish its mission.
 Each team is led by a chair and chair-elect.
 Persons can serve up to two years in those roles.
 The team structure allows for flexibility in the number of team members and their terms of service.
-All team leaders and members are approved during CBFNC’s Annual Business Meeting.
+All team leaders and members are approved during CBFNC’s Annual Business Meeting at the Annual Gathering each March.

 Children’s Ministry Advisory Team